Skip to content

 Section Requirement Applicable Controls Level

-17a-4(a) Records preserved for not less than 6 years Control 3.2 (Retention Policies), Control 3.11 (Record-keeping) Reg
+17a-4(a) Records preserved for not less than 6 years Control 3.2 (Retention Policies), Control 3.11 (Record Keeping) Reg

 17a-4(b) Records preserved for not less than 3 years (communications) Control 3.2 (Retention Policies), Control 3.4 (Communication Compliance) Reg

-17a-4(f) Electronic storage media requirements — WORM compliance Control 3.2 (Retention Policies), Control 3.11 (Record-keeping) Reg
+17a-4(f) Electronic storage media requirements — WORM compliance Control 3.2 (Retention Policies), Control 3.11 (Record Keeping) Reg

-17a-4(j) Third-party access and SEC examination access Control 3.3 (eDiscovery), Control 3.12 (Audit Evidence) Reg
+17a-4(j) Third-party access and SEC examination access Control 3.3 (eDiscovery), Control 3.12 (Evidence Collection) Reg

 SEC Regulation S-P — Privacy of Consumer Financial Information